Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Abstract

 \section{Abstract}

-We investigate the potential of probabilistic neural networks for learning of robust waveform-based acoustic models.
-To that end, we consider a deep convolutional network that first decomposes speech into frequency sub-bands via an adaptive parametric convolutional block where filters are specified by cosine modulations of compactly supported windows.
-The network then employs standard non-parametric wide-pass filters, i.e., \acro{1d} convolutions, to extract the most relevant spectro-temporal patterns while gradually compressing the structured high dimensional representation generated by the parametric block.
-We rely on a probabilistic parametrization of the proposed architecture and learn the model using stochastic variational inference.
+We investigate the potential of stochastic neural networks for learning effective waveform-based acoustic models.
+The waveform-based setting, inherent to fully end-to-end speech recognition systems, is motivated by several comparative studies of automatic and human speech recognition that associate standard non-adaptive feature extraction techniques with information loss, which can adversely affect robustness.
+Stochastic neural networks, on the other hand, are a class of models capable of incorporating rich regularization mechanisms into the learning process.
+We consider a deep convolutional neural network that first decomposes speech into frequency sub-bands via an adaptive parametric convolutional block where filters are specified by cosine modulations of compactly supported windows.
+The network then employs standard non-parametric \acro{1d} convolutions to extract relevant spectro-temporal patterns while gradually compressing the structured high dimensional representation generated by the parametric block.
+We rely on a probabilistic parametrization of the proposed neural architecture and learn the model using stochastic variational inference.
 This requires evaluation of an analytically intractable integral defining the Kullback--Leibler divergence term responsible for regularization, for which we propose an effective approximation based on the Gauss--Hermite quadrature.
-Our empirical results demonstrate a superior performance of the proposed approach over relevant waveform-based baselines and indicate that it could lead to robustness.
-Moreover, the approach outperforms a recently proposed deep convolutional network for learning of robust acoustic models with standard filterbank features.
+Our empirical results demonstrate a superior performance of the proposed approach over comparable waveform-based baselines and indicate that it could lead to robustness.
+Moreover, the approach outperforms a recently proposed deep convolutional neural network for learning of robust acoustic models with standard \acro{fbank} features.